wongyue/gitTest/README.md

 # gitTest

-Create a new  branch is qiuck.
+Creating a new branch is quick & simple.